Notion Honest Review 2026: Is It Still Worth Using After All the Hype?

 Cons of Notion

 - Performance tanks on large databases — once you hit a few thousand rows, things get noticeably sluggish.
-This isn't a new 2026 problem; it's been an issue since at least 2021 and it still isn't fixed.
-That's frustrating, honestly.
+This isn't a 2026 problem; it's been an issue since at least 2021 and it's still not fixed.
+That's embarrassing at this point.

-- Offline mode is still underwhelming — limited offline access compared to something like Obsidian.
+- Offline mode is still mediocre — limited offline access compared to something like Obsidian.
 If you work on planes or in dead zones regularly, you'll feel this pain.

-- AI is an expensive add-on — $8–10/user/month extra for AI isn't crazy on its own, but stacked on top of a Business plan, it stings for teams
+- AI is an expensive add-on — $8–10/user/month extra for AI isn't egregious on its own, but stacked on top of a Business plan it stings for teams

 - Learning curve is real — non-technical users often struggle out of the gate.
-Notion just doesn't behave like Word or basic note apps.
+Notion just isn't intuitive for people coming from Word or basic note apps.

 - Not a proper project manager — task dependencies, workload views, time tracking, and Gantt charts are still underdeveloped compared to ClickUp or Asana.
-Notion should stop pretending it's a full PM solution.
+Honestly, I think Notion should stop pretending otherwise.

-- Mobile app still lags behind — the iOS and Android apps have improved but still feel sluggish and feature-limited compared to desktop
+- Mobile app still lags behind — the iOS and Android apps have improved but still feel sluggish and feature-limited compared to the desktop experience

 Who Is Notion Actually Best For?

 Freelancers and solopreneurs running a personal OS — tracking clients, projects, notes, and content ideas in one place.
-The free or Plus plan handles this beautifully, and it's honestly one of the best setups for under $10/month.
+The free or Plus plan handles this beautifully, and it's honestly one of the best setups you can build for under $10/month.

 Small to mid-sized creative teams (marketing, design, content) who need shared docs, project boards, and wikis without the complexity of Confluence or the cost of a full project suite.